Romantic Spots in Yellowstone

 Check into the Historic Lake Yellowstone Hotel

 The recent renovations of the public spaces at the Mammoth Hotel have contributed to an indoor atmosphere somewhat like the Lake Hotel Sun Room.
-A new bar, new furnishings and nightly live piano music make this a great place to spend time with a sweetheart after a day of exploration.
+A new bar, new furnishings, and nightly live piano music make this a great place to spend time with a sweetheart after a day of exploration.
+If you’re in the mood for some games, checkers and chess boards and pieces are available for a friendly competition.

 Get off the Beaten Path